Meet the Staff

 Joan Norvelle - Volunteer Coordinator & Administrative Assistant

-Joan Norvelle is the Arboretum's Volunteer Coordinator and Administrative Assistant and began full time work at the Arboretum in late Fall, 2023, but her involvement with the Arboretum spans more than two decades.
-Over this time she supported the Arboretum as a volunteer and board member and then more recently as an Independent Contractor, she worked closely with staff to design, produce and install the Interpretive signs and Visitor Maps found throughout the gardens.
+Joan is the Arboretum's Volunteer Coordinator and Administrative Assistant and began full time work at the Arboretum in late Fall, 2023, but her involvement with the Arboretum spans more than two decades.
+Over this time she supported the Arboretum as a volunteer and board member and then more recently as an Independent Contractor, she worked closely with longtime volunteers and staff to design, produce and install the Interpretive signs and Visitor Maps found throughout the gardens.

 In her most recent role, Joan oversees our popular volunteer program with development, recruiting, onboarding, recognition, training and support.
 She also supports Norrie's Gift & Garden Shop, Facility Rentals, general reception, special events, social media and general Arboretum communications.